-Each person is different and each person has different triggers or stressors that may cause their symptoms of bipolar depression or mania to get worse.
-A trigger might be an argument, visiting a particular place, having too much to do, or a major life event such as moving.
+Each person has different triggers or stressors that may cause their symptoms of bipolar depression or mania to get worse.
+A trigger might be an argument, visiting a particular place, having too much to do, or a major life event, such as moving.
 As you learn more about your illness and your triggers, you will be able to spot new episodes and get help before they get out of control.
 Be sure your family and friends know how to look for signs that you might be having an episode.